-Our intention is to create country-‐specific programs that will become locally managed and self-‐sustaining within 5 years after operation has begun.
+Our intention is to create country-‐specific programs that will become locally managed and self-‐sustaining within 5 years after the operation has begun.
 We have initiated our programs in Nepal and will incrementally duplicate our efforts in all red panda range countries, which include India, China, Bhutan, and Myanmar.

 Research & Monitoring Delivering usable data through status surveys, baseline studies, and community-based monitoring to inform conservation strategies.

 Policy and Advocacy Empowering local communities to preserve their forests and governments to adopt policies that protect red pandas and their habitat.